 In fairness to Godric, how was he supposed to know that?
 Besides, with Biara around, I'm pretty sure that Agrael wouldn't have been able to escape with Isabel so easily.

 Nintendo Hard: The campaigns in the Armageddon's Blade expansion for III.
 The difficulty settings for each campaign are set from "hard" to "impossible" and the scenarios themselves are just brutal.
-To get a feel for how tough these missions can get, take a look at the Game Breaker entry.
 See where it mentions the azure dragons?
 Yeah, the last mission of one of these campaigns gives your hero a six month time limit to get past a gauntlet of incredibly powerful creature stacks to fight one hundred azure dragons.
 Said campaign also heavily relies on luck and other forms of Fake Difficulty.
 And it isn't even the hardest campaign.

 V isn't shy of some brutal scenarios either.
 For example, The Cultists, where your two main heroes fight against a bunch of powerful heroes with no less than seven towns.
 You start with none, though you can capture the first two towns fairly quickly.
 For extra fun, there are also demon heroes that spawn on a regular basis to harass you.
 Or The Emerald Ones, where you are at a 3:1 disadvantage for quite some time and also have no access to your tier 7 unit.
 Contrary to what reviewers have stated, the expansions are fairly harmless in regards to AI opponents, but neutral stacks can be huge.